prosodylab/prosodylabExperimenter/examples/plannedProduction/instructions.md

 ### Instructions

-In this experiment you will be recorded on saying various sentences.
+In this experiment you will be recorded on saying on sequences of sentences.

 On every trial, you will be shown a sequence of 2 sentences.